raspiblitz/raspiblitz/alternative.platforms/Proxmox/README.md

 ```
 ls -n /dev/disk/by-id/
-/sbin/qm set [VM-ID] -virtio2 /dev/disk/by-id/[DISK-ID]
+/sbin/qm set [VM-ID] -scsi1 /dev/disk/by-id/[DISK-ID]
 ```
+Note: For older Raspiblitz version 1.11 -virtio2 was the correct setup.

 It is important here that the hard disk is passed through by ID.
 If something changes in the dev sda order in the future, the correct hard disk is still connected to the VM.
+In Proxmox under hardware, select your -scsi1 disk and edit it:
+Deselect: backup.
+Select: Discard, IO thread and SSD emulation

 ### Variant 2: Use internal storage

 If you have enough space on the host operating system, you do not have to use an external hard disk.
 You can simply add a second hard disk to the VM under "Hardware -> Add -> Hard Disk".
-I would recommend at least 1TB as storage size.
+I would recommend at least 2TB as storage size.

 * * *

-Regardless of whether variant 1 or 2 was executed, the VM should now have 2 hard disks connected in the hardware overview: A smaller one (e.g. 32GB) where the operating system of Raspiblitz will be installed and run and a larger one (e.g. 1TB or more) where all the blockchain data will be stored later.
+Regardless of whether variant 1 or 2 was executed, the VM should now have 2 hard disks connected in the hardware overview: A smaller one (e.g. 32GB) where the operating system of Raspiblitz will be installed and run and a larger one (e.g. 2TB or more) where all the blockchain data will be stored later.

 ![](images/2022-09-21_21-04.png)